Posted on: September 17, 2015

 I was born in Maastricht, in the South of the Netherlands.
 When I started working as a sex worker, I lived in a small village in Belgium and was going to school at the same time so that’s pretty contrary.
 I worked for a couple of months as a prostitute to save some money and alternated with traveling in South-America.
 Since one year now, I live, study and work in Amsterdam.

 No, unfortunately there are only spots for transsexuals or transgenders.
 They usually stand behind the windows with blue lights in the Red Light District.
-I’m a male sex worker who works as an escort and I visit my clients at home – which is also legal.
+I’m a male sex worker who works as a gay escort and I visit my clients at home – which is also legal.

 Lyle Muns on the main street of the Red Light District.